 As discussed in section 1.3.1, mechanisms of alternative splicing are frequently tissue-, time-, and cell- specific.
 Landmark studies examining alternative splicing in different organ systems, from evolutionarily-distant organisms, found that alternative splicing is more comparable between organs of different animals than between different organs from the same animal [Barbosa-Morais et al., 2012, Merkin et al., 2012].
 Brown et al. [2014] analyzed the Drosophila melanogaster transcriptome, and observed that alternative splicing could be better described as _tissue-specific splicing_.
 Further, tissue-specific lncRNA expression has been recently reported [Washietl et al., 2014], adding to the importance of sample resolution when performing transcriptome analysis.

 The concept of _tissue-specific splicing_ brings up a subtle but important consideration concerning alternative splicing research.
 The concept of alternative splicing conjures an image of dynamic post-transcription RNA processing, allowing cells to quickly respond changes in environment, programming, or stimuli.
 Yet, as demonstrated by the studies just mentioned, most alternative splicing is not that dynamic.
 In fact, the main reason many of these events are even considered alternative is because we are comparing transcriptomes of different tissues.
 Is that a fair comparison?
+There is a lot of information regarding alternative splicing in a dynamic context such as dendritic cells, macrophage and T cell stimulation.
+If we consider macrophages as the equivalent of a tissue then there is a proof that alternative splicing can be dynamic (I can send you the review we just wrote with Blandine and Kate Fitzgerald about it).

 By the current definition these events are indeed alternative, but significance does that label carry?
 The label of alternative communicates that RNA products of a gene can be processed in multiple ways, but if they are typically not, does this capability matter when HTS allows analysis of very specific biological samples and time points?
 These questions underscore the importance of advances in transcriptome assembly keeping step with advancements in HTS technology and ever-increasing sample resolution.